enonic/enonic/xp/7.0/enonic-cli.md

 ### Default values

 * projectName: Current directory
-* sandboxName:
-  * Running sandbox
-  * If no running sandbox, sandbox associated to the current project
+* sandboxName: Sandbox associated to the current project

 ## Use cases
 * First time user create and deploy locally new app